oohtmeel1/NLST_continuing_work/README.md

 `precision`<- Binary Precision

-Additionally a csv file will be saved that will contain the names of the best models, the metrics above and ROC curve metrics.
+Additionally a csv file will be saved that will contain the names of the best models, and the metrics from above.